agl-alexglopez/str_view/README.md

    is returned which may or may not be the null terminator. */ str_view sv_next_tok(str_view src, str_view tok, str_view delim);

+/* Obtains the last token in a string in preparation for reverse tokenized iteration.
+Any delimeters that start the string are skipped, as in the forward version.
+If src is null sv_null is returned.
+If delim is null the entire src view is returned. */ str_view sv_rbegin_tok(str_view src, str_view delim);

+/* Given the current str_view being iterated through and the current token in the iteration returns true if the ending state of a reverse tokenization has been reached, false otherwise. */ bool sv_rend_tok(str_view src, str_view tok);

+/* Advances the token in src to the next token between two delimeters provided by delim.
+Repeating delimiters are skipped until the next token is found.
+   If no further tokens can be found an empty str_view is returned with its pointer set to the start of the src string being iterated through.
+Note that a multicharacter delimiter may yeild different tokens in reverse than in the forward direction when partial matches occur and some portion of the delimeter is in a token.
+This is because the string is now being read from right to left. */ str_view sv_rnext_tok(str_view src, str_view tok, str_view delim);

-/* Returns a str_view of the entirety of the underlying string.
+/* Returns a str_view of the entirety of the underlying string, starting at the current views pointer position.
 This guarantees that the str_view returned ends at the null terminator of the underlying string as all strings used with str_views are assumed to be null terminated.
 It is undefined behavior to provide non null terminated strings to any str_view code. */ str_view sv_extend(str_view src);

 /* Creates the substring from position pos for count length.
 The count is